minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Topics must have an installation guide if required
 * Any required permissions must be displayed in the original post
 * Topics or posts made to start or continue a flame war against another mod, a user, or a group, are not allowed
-* Posts containing "No pics, no clicks" are considered spam and are not allowed
+* "No pics, no clicks" posts are considered spam and are not allowed
 * __Be Nice__

   Not all users are able to find an answer to a question, so please be nice when answering their question.
 If an answer